tmr08c/tmr08c.github.io/content/blog/2021/12/2021-gratitude/index.md

 2021-*.org > 2021-gratitude.csv
 ```

 After going through a few dozen entries, I began identifying common categories.
-Recognizing a lot of entries used similar wording, I created a match table that worked with a `LOOKUP` function to categorize many entries automatically.
+Recognizing a lot of entries used similar wording, I also created a match table that worked with a `LOOKUP` function to categorize many entries automatically.

 ![match-table-screenshot](./match-table.png)

 The `LOOKUP` function and existing categories provide a decent starting point.
-I hand-reviewed each entry, re-categorizing as needed.
+I then hand-reviewed each entry, re-categorizing as needed.

 ## Results